sweattep/modern_quotes/README.md

 >Isn't it wonderful to imagine that you've been hurt, then wake up and you've not.

 >The difficulties of not knowing are always much greater than the effort of learning.

+>the mission has to determine the coalition.
+The coalition ought not determine the mission.